This article originally appeared on May 3, 2022. Updated to reflect current conditions.

 How to Prepare Your Car for the Summer

 A thorough inspection of your car at least twice annually will ensure that it is ready for the seasons ahead.
-As summer approaches, we recommend checking the following as part of your inspection.
+It is not too late to prepare for the next heatwave.

 Inspect the battery.